 The anchor from the Frigate Jylland

-The ship had its last expedition in 1886 and was in 1908 sold for scrap.
+The ship made its final voyage in 1886 and was sold for scrapping in 1908.

-During its stay in Juelsminde, the frigate Jutland was used as a radiotelegraph station for the telegraph school in Svendborg.
-There was daily contact with the sender in the Eiffel Tower in Paris, and when the clock hit 12 noon, Captain Christensen fired a salute cannon.
-That way all of Bjerre Shire could set their clocks accordingly.
+During its stay in Juelsminde, the Frigate Jylland served as a radio telegraph station.
+It maintained daily contact with the transmitter in the Eiffel Tower in Paris, and when the message arrived that it was 12 o'clock, Captain Christensen would fire a salute cannon.
+This signaled the entire local area to adjust their clocks accordingly.

 After Ejnar Schou's death, the ship was again slated for scrapping, but public sentiment prevented this from happening.

 To this day, the frigate rests in Ebeltoft Harbor as the world's longest preserved wooden ship, but the anchor never made the journey from Juelsminde.
 During one winter, the frigate got stuck in ice, and during the thaw, it drifted out of the bay, losing two anchors.
 The largest was later found by a fisherman and salvaged ashore on Stormolen, where it stands on display today.
 The other anchor still lies somewhere in the sea, never recovered.

 More stories about Juelsminde's maritime history

 Near the anchor lies the Juelsminde Harbour Museum, where you can explore more about the Frigate Jylland and many other fascinating insights into Juelsminde's history as a fishing, ferry, and harbor town.
 Visiting the museum is highly recommended when in town.
 Among its attractions is a ship simulator where children and enthusiasts can try maneuvering a ship out of the harbor.